Rectification and nonlinear Hall effect by fluctuating finite-momentum Cooper pairs

-The disadvantage of SDE as a probe of helical superconductivity is to require small-width samples to approach the depairing limit~\cite{Daido2022-ox}.
-Unfortunately, the candidate helical superconductors are two- or quasi-two-dimensional systems such as heavy-fermion superlattices~\cite{Naritsuka2017-or,Naritsuka2021-ym} and thin films of Pb~\cite{Sekihara2013-dm} and SrTiO$_3$~\cite{Schumann2020-mw}.
-To study such systems without additional microfabrication, we turn renewed attention to the nonreciprocal paraconductivity, i.e., NCT by fluctuating Cooper pairs.
-In pioneering works~\cite{Wakatsuki2017-dp,Wakatsuki2018-ll,Hoshino2018-sa}, nonreciprocal paraconductivity has been studied focusing on MCA.
+The disadvantage of the SDE as a probe of helical superconductivity is to require small-width samples to suppress vortex motion and approach the depairing limit of the critical current~\cite{Tinkham2003-tu}.
+It has also been pointed out that the SDE is sensitive to the conditions around sample edges~\cite{Hou2023-hu,Vodolazov2005-cg}.
+Thus, careful microfabrication would be required to study the intrinsic SDE in candidate helical superconductors such as heavy-fermion superlattices~\cite{Naritsuka2017-or,Naritsuka2021-ym} and thin films of Pb~\cite{Sekihara2013-dm} and SrTiO$_3$~\cite{Schumann2020-mw}. {Toward easier access to helical superconductivity,} we turn renewed attention to the nonreciprocal paraconductivity, i.e., NCT by fluctuating Cooper pairs{, which is little affected by the edge environments}.
+In pioneering works~\cite{Wakatsuki2017-dp,Wakatsuki2018-ll,Hoshino2018-sa}, nonreciprocal paraconductivity was studied focusing on MCA {and was shown to be significantly larger than MCA of normal electrons~\cite{Wakatsuki2017-dp}}.
 The theoretical studies not only succeeded in explaining the experiment in MoS$_2$~\cite{Wakatsuki2017-dp}, but also pointed out that spin-singlet and -triplet mixing of Cooper pairs can be detected~\cite{Wakatsuki2018-ll,Hoshino2018-sa}.
 However, their formulation is not applicable in the presence of finite-momentum Cooper pairs and/or nonlinear effects of the magnetic field, leaving helical superconductors out of its scope.

-In this Letter, we generalize the previous formulation of nonreciprocal paraconductivity and show that the rectification and NHE in the fluctuation regime are hugely enhanced in helical superconductors under moderate and strong magnetic fields.
+In this Letter, we generalize the previous formulation of nonreciprocal paraconductivity and show that the rectification and NHE in the fluctuation regime are hugely enhanced in helical superconductors in moderate and strong magnetic fields.
 We also show that the enhanced NCT would still be observable even in the presence of the cyclotron motion of Cooper pairs.
-Our formulation is applicable to Fulde-Ferrell-type superconducting states in general, while thin-film Larkin-Ovchinnikov superconductors may also be explored by applying symmetry-breaking perturbations.
+Our formulation is applicable to Fulde-Ferrell-type superconducting states in general, while thin-film Larkin-Ovchinnikov superconductors may also be explored by applying symmetry-breaking perturbations. {Our results showcase an interesting example of NCT that originates from the intrinsic nature of exotic Cooper pairs.}